sameerafarvin/capstone/README.md

 <p align="right"><a href="#food-bazaar">Back To Top</a></p>

-# AI Impelementation & Orchestration
+# AI Implementation & Orchestration

 I leveraged artificial intelligence as a comprehensive development partner throughout the entire project lifecycle.
 AI served as an intelligent coding assistant, providing expert guidance on Django best practices, debugging complex issues, and optimizing code structure for maintainability and performance.

 **Code Development & Architecture:** AI assistance was instrumental in structuring the Django application architecture, helping to design efficient models, views, and URL patterns.
-The AI provided recommendations for implementing the mood tracking system, user authentication flows, and database relationships, ensuring the codebase followed industry standards and Django conventions.

 **Problem-Solving & Debugging:** Throughout development, AI served as a debugging partner, helping to identify and resolve issues with static file serving, database migrations, and deployment configurations.